mongodb-partners/Stream_Data_into_MongoDB_AWS_Glue/Readme.md

           - [Python3](https://packaging.python.org/en/latest/tutorials/installing-packages/#ensure-you-can-run-python-from-the-command-line) - `yum install -y python3`
           - [Python Pip](https://packaging.python.org/en/latest/tutorials/installing-packages/#ensure-you-can-run-pip-from-the-command-line) - `yum install -y python-pip`
           - [Virtualenv](https://docs.python.org/3/library/venv.html) - `pip3 install virtualenv`

+**Side Note:**

+This repo is developed taking `us-east-1` as the default region.
+Please update the scripts to your specific region (if required).
+This repo will create a MongoDB Atlas Project and a free-tier database cluster automatically.
+No need to create a database cluster manually.
+This repo is created for a demo purpose and IP access is not restricted (0.0.0.0/0).
+Ensure you strengthen the security by updating the relevant IP Address(if required)

 1.  ## Setting up the environment